ZGZOO/ukuAlong/README.md

 #### Unsolved questions:

-- Array type?? in Swift??
+- Array type?? in Swift?? [[]] NSDictionary!
 - Ideas for the chat:
   - First step: get the global chat working
-  - If more time, develop group chat based on the genre (users can join freely)
+  - If more time, develop group chat based on the genre (users can join freely) (we hardcoded the groups)
-  - Discuss (group chat)
+  - Discuss (group chat, users can create their own groups)
   - Direct (one-to-one tutorial Mrugesh shared)

 ### Networking

+- (create api for the users)
 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]

-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+- Home Feed Screen
+  - (Read/GET) Query all covers from our database
+  - (Create/POST) Create a new like on a cover
+  - (Delete) Unlike a cover
+- Chords Screen
+  - (Read/GET) Query all chords from an existing API (Uberchord)
+- Profile Screen
+  - (Read/GET) Query all the info of the user from our database
+  - (Delete) Delete a recording
+- Edit Profile Screen
+  - (Update/PUT) Update user profile info
+- Create Song Chords Screen
+  - (Read/GET) Query the lyrics of the song based on the song title that user input from existing API
+  - (Create/POST) Create a new cover
+- Song Screen
+  - (Read/GET) Query the info of the cover from our database (cover model)
+  - (Create/POST) Create a new like on a cover
+  - (Delete) Unlike a cover
+  - (Create/POST) Create a new recording of the user/cover
+- Recordings Screen (a grid of all recordings)
+  - (Read/GET) Query all the recordings of a certain cover from our database (recording model)
+- Recording is playing Screen (a single recording)
+  - (Read/GET) Query the video content data of the selected recording from our database (recording model)
+- Chat Screen
+  - (Read/GET) Query all the messages from our database
+  - (Create/POST) Create a message

 ### [OPTIONAL:] Existing API Endpoints